AdamStein97/Efficient-Network-Scaling-with-Test-Resolution-Fine-Tuning/readme.md

 Stage 6 is followed with an additional batch normalisation, global average pooling and a dense layer with softmax for the two labels.

-## Scaling Factor Selection
+## 5. Scaling Factor Selection

 Given our baseline selected architecture, we perform a grid search on optimum values for <img src="https://render.githubusercontent.com/render/math?math=\alpha, \beta,\gamma">.
 We scale up the network in the following way:

 - Stage 1 and 6 remain the same
-- Stage 2 is always 1 layer but the new of cahnnels can increase
+- Stage 2 is always one layer but the new of cahnnels can increase
 - Stage 3, 4, 5  have their channels and layers multiplied by the scaling parameters
 - The resolution is scaled during preprocessing
 - The scaled number of channels and layer is rounded to the nearest integer